Efficiency Heating & Cooling

 Limit Switch: Preventing Furnace Overheating

-Never attempt to bypass or disable the limit switch.
+Never attempt to bypass or turn off the limit switch.
 Regular furnace maintenance can help prevent these problems.

 Flame Rollout Switch: Safeguarding Your Home from Ignition Failure